KDE/krita/plugins/platforms/wayland/waylandcolormanagement/WAYLAND_HACKING.md

 1) Destruction of the Wayland's C-style object in the destructor of the C++-object

-2) Destruction of the Wayland's C-style object when the extenstion gets inactive, i.e. when the connection is lost.
+2) Destruction of the Wayland's C-style object when the extension gets inactive, i.e. when the connection is lost.

 ## Active and non-active states